 NBA Schedule

-The NBA also confirmed several previously-reported marquee matchups, including its five-game Christmas Day slate and an opening night doubleheader of Nets at Bucks and Warriors at Lakers.
+The league also confirmed several previously reported marquee matchups, including its five-game Christmas Day slate, an opening night doubleheader of Sixers at Celtics and Lakers at Warriors, and games taking place in Mexico City and Paris.

-Listed below are links to the full 2021/22 season schedules for each NBA team, organized by conference and division.
-The team-by-team schedules for ’21/22 can also be viewed in a single document right here.
+Listed below are links to the full 2022/23 season schedules for each NBA team, organized by conference and division.
+The team-by-team schedules for ’22/23 can also be viewed in a single document right here, while the full schedule by date can be viewed here.

 EASTERN CONFERENCE